 System Rules are functions defined to understand the geography of your website and track customers’ activity throughout it — what type of pages they visit, which products they view or add to their cart, if they complete their transaction, how many categories they visit, etc.

 Every website has different page types.
-Insider maps the organization of these pages and labels them accordingly: product, category, cart, search, payment, or success pages.
-To identify the page a user is on, Insider looks at the elements of that page and identifies combinations unique to a specific page type.
+Insider One maps the organization of these pages and labels them accordingly: product, category, cart, search, payment, or success pages.
+To identify the page a user is on, Insider One looks at the elements of that page and identifies combinations unique to a specific page type.

-With the help of System Rules, Insider can use different algorithms and create custom campaigns.
-For example, when a customer visits a product page, Insider can recognize it as a product page and trigger the respective campaign(s).
+With the help of System Rules, Insider One can use different algorithms and create custom campaigns.
+For example, when a customer visits a product page, Insider One can recognize it as a product page and trigger the respective campaign(s).

-Insider requires the information in the table below to ensure accurate progress while mapping your website.
+Insider One requires the information in the table below to ensure accurate progress while mapping your website.
 Once you have prepared this information, please share it with the Insider One team.

 Field | Description | Example |